sonic-net/SONiC/doc/mgmt/Docker to Host communication.md

 # 1 Feature Overview

-This document describes a means (framework) for an application executed inside a container to securely request the execution of an operation ("action") by the host OS.
+This document describes a means (framework) for an application executed on host or inside a container to securely request the execution of an operation ("action") by the host OS.
 The components of such framework are:
 * the host services component (executed on the host OS),
-* the translib API component (executed insisde a container)
+* the translib API component (executed on the host OS or inside a container)

 This framework is intended to be used by the SONiC management and telemetry containers, but can be extended for other application containers as well.